dawser123/ip-tracker/README.md

  Users should be able to:

 - View the optimal layout for each page depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Search for any IP addresses or domains and see the key information and location
+- Search for any IP addresses and see the key information and location

  ### Links
 - Live Site URL: [live site URL here](https://ip-tracker-brown.vercel.app/)